 Has anyone watched this new American documentary television series, In An Instant, that airs on the ABC channel?
-I watched this program over the weekend and was riveted.
+I watched this riveting program over the weekend.
 It premiered on March 6th, but I hadn't seen any previews for the new series and had missed any prior episodes.
 Ordinary people recall dramatic life-changing moments.
-"It can happen to anyone, anywhere, and at any time—in an instant, a person's life can be forever altered and that moment will eventually define who you are."
+"It can happen to anyone, anywhere, and at any time—in an instant, a person's life can be forever altered, and that moment will eventually define who you are."

-The specific show I watched was about a woman who married and soon her fairy tale evaporated to clearly reveal the monster that was her husband.
-It gave the story directly from her, and also contained dramatizations reenacting the whole thing.
-The woman gained courage to leave her husband after her children were born.
-She made the choice for them, and he warned her she would regret it, sooner or later.
+The specific show I watched was about a woman who married, and soon her fairy tale evaporated to reveal the monster that was her husband.
+It gave the story directly from her and also contained dramatizations reenacting the whole thing.
+The woman gained the courage to leave her husband after her children were born, and he warned her she would regret it, sooner or later.
 She tried to fight him through the courts, but he still gained joint custody of their daughters.
-He continued to be abusive, even after they were divorced and she was remarried.
+He continued to be abusive, even after they divorced, and she remarried.
 Acrimonious and sometimes violent scenes would play out in front of their girls when they exchanged custody of them for their father's visitation periods.
-Some years later, she made the mistake of letting her guard down, and it cost her dearly.
+Some years later, she made the mistake of letting her guard down, which cost her dearly.
 She entered his house when picking up her kids.
-He struck her, bound her hands, covered her head with duct tape, beat her in the head nearly to death with a baseball bat, stuffed her half naked in a trash can, filled the can with snow, and then left her in a storage locker, dead .... or so he thought.
+He struck her, bound her hands, covered her head with duct tape, beat her in the head nearly to death with a baseball bat, stuffed her half-naked in a trash can, filled the can with snow, and then left her in a storage locker, dead .... or so he thought.

-Sadly, and disturbingly, yes - I can and I have.
+Sadly, and disturbingly, yes - I can, and I have.
 It lurks in the back of my mind still, even after being remarried for eight years.
-I slept on my living room sofa, which I pushed up against my front door that was locked, chained, and secured by two dead bolts.
+I slept on my living room sofa, which I pushed up against my locked front door, chained and secured by two deadbolts.
 I did that for over a year.
 My sons were seven and two at that time.
-Their father would show up at the house at two or three in the morning, and bang on all the outside walls of the house and rattle the windows.
-He would destroy property, and scream obscenities at the top of his lungs, and he would hit the front door over and over like a battering ram.
-He was arrested for doing this twice.
+Their father showed up at two or three in the morning and banged on outer walls and rattled the windows.
+He destroyed property and screamed obscenities at the top of his lungs, and he hit the front door over and over like a battering ram.
+He was arrested twice.
 He even went as far the last time as ripping the phone wires from the outside of the house so I couldn't call for help - forcing me to buy one of those disposable cell phones for the first time in case of emergencies.

-I went to court terrified and alone.
-My family lives in different states, all moved away before my second son was born.
+I went to court, terrified and alone.
+My family lives in different states; all moved away before my second son was born.
 The judge that day got on quite well with my now ex-husband.
-He was cleaned up and sober, and made pleas for me to reconcile, for the sake of the children.
-He just wanted to keep his family together, he told the court.
-He also insinuated I only wanted him out of the house in favor of another man, and really it was just jealousy that made him do these things and he regretted his actions.
+He was cleaned up and sober and made pleas for me to reconcile for the sake of the children.
+He just wanted to keep his family together; he told the court.
+He also insinuated I only wanted him out of the house in favor of another man; his jealousy made him do these things, and he regretted his actions.
 He and the judge discussed his profession.
-He was a glass blower, producing quartz semi-conductors and very large tubes for different types of computers and machines.
+He was a glassblower, producing quartz semi-conductors and huge tubes for different types of computers and machines.
 The judge went so far as to joke with him about how much beer one of these giant tubes could hold.
 Haha.
 He's an alcoholic, I thought.
 Great joke.

 I wanted a restraining order, a permanent one.
-I had only been granted a temporary.
-I thought it would be a simple matter given the police-reports.
+I'd only been granted a temporary one.
+I thought it would be a simple matter, given the police-reports.
 I was wrong.
 The judge turned his eyes upon me like I was the villain in the situation.
 I was so overwhelmed, I couldn't even speak.
 I could only shake my head when he opened his mouth and told me, "You need to stop the nonsense.
 File for a divorce if that's what you want."
 Then he dropped the restraining order.
 I continued to shake my head.
 "What is it?
 DO you have something to say?" he finally asked.

-It wasn't long before he was arrested again.
-He threatened to kill me with a screw driver in front of my boys.
+It wasn't long before the police arrested him again.
+He threatened to kill me with a screwdriver in front of my boys.
 This time, he was also charged with endangering the welfare of the children.
 He called and begged me to drop the charges.
-I told him the truth, I couldn't.
-Even his attorney contacted me and said that it was alcohol abuse that made him threaten me and that he was going to get help; it would be best if he was not locked up because he couldn't support the children from a jail cell.
-He wanted me to "put in a good word" so to speak.
+I told him the truth; I couldn't.
+Even his attorney contacted me and said alcohol abuse made him threaten me, but he would get help, and he couldn't support the children from a jail cell.
+He wanted me to "put in a good word," so to speak.
 I didn't.

 Well, guess what - he didn't support his children.
 He didn't spend much time in jail that stint.
-He paid fines, entered some programs and promised to be good.
-However, his behavior deteriorated as time passed, the quality of his work did as well and he lost his job.
-He was arrested again for driving while intoxicated, resisted arrest, fought with officers and also told them he was going to kill his wife because he knew that she reported he was driving drunk (I didn't have any idea) and it was all her fault that he was in jail again.
-The officers brought a copy of this report to me and I added it to the pile.
+He paid fines, entered some programs, and promised to be good.
+However, his behavior deteriorated as time passed, the quality of his work did as well, and he lost his job.
+He was arrested again for driving while intoxicated, resisted arrest, and fought with officers.
+He also told them he would kill his wife because he knew she'd reported his driving drunk (I didn't have any idea;) it was all her fault he'd landed in jail again.
+The officers brought a copy of this report to me, and I added it to the pile.
 I ended up having to leave the only home my children had known and start over.
-The police told me that as long as he had never lived at the address, he had less rights than he did where a 'marital home' was concerned.
+The police told me that as long as he had never lived at the address, he had fewer rights than he did where a 'marital home' was concerned.
 I was sad, a little relieved, but still scared enough that I always kept doors and windows locked and couldn't go to bed at night until I checked them all twice.

-When I went in to court for the divorce - which was signed by the same judge who dropped the restraining order: I bet he felt like a schmuck - I used these reports and he ended up with no visitation at all, and had limited supervised visitation for a period of time later when he had fulfilled another series of alcohol and attitude rehabilitation programs.
+When I went into court for the divorce - which was signed by the same judge who dropped the restraining order: I bet he felt like a schmuck - I used these reports.
+He ended up with no visitation for a while and had limited supervised visitation for some time later when he had fulfilled another series of alcohol and attitude rehabilitation programs.
 That didn't last either.
-He ended up abandoning any interest in his children, remarrying another woman and starting a new family.
+He ended up abandoning any interest in his children, remarrying another woman, and starting a new family.
 He moved to a different state, but I was still terrified of him.
 Once he started a new job, and after several years of not paying any child support, the child support enforcement agency tracked him down.
-They wanted him to provide health insurance for my children if it was available to him since I was self-employed and couldn't provide them with it.
+They wanted him to provide health insurance for my children if available to him since I was self-employed and couldn't provide them with it.
 They also wanted to investigate his ability to pay child support.

-This is when the nightmare started again.
-I received phone calls all hours of the day and night telling me to drop the child support case.
-He was making sixty-five thousand dollars a year and I was making twenty-five thousand dollars a year, supporting the two kids myself.
-My children deserved to have financial support from him if nothing else.
+The nightmare started again.
+I received phone calls all hours of the day and night, telling me to drop the child support case.
+He earned sixty-five thousand dollars a year, and I was making twenty-five thousand dollars a year, supporting the two kids myself.
+My children deserved to have financial support from him, if nothing else.
 I blocked his phone numbers and reported the calls to the police.
 It turned out that he revealed his true self to wife #2 and she also divorced him.
 He lost another job and fell off the map.

 I only glossed over my situation.
-I won't go into the physical, emotional an verbal attacks I endured over the years.
+I won't go into the physical, emotional, and verbal attacks I endured over the years.
 I still keep doors and windows locked.
-I am always looking over my shoulder, and I am always vigilant.
+I am always looking over my shoulder, and I am ever vigilant.
 It doesn't go away.
-When watching that show I thought, why? why? why? would you go inside that man's house alone when you were so afraid of him?
+When watching that show, I thought, Why?
+Why?
+Why would you go inside that man's house alone when you were so afraid of him?
 Why would you expose yourself to that kind of danger?
-Please, if you are in a similar situation - arrange for a neutral drop off and pick up point at a public place, maybe even ask for a friend or relative to do the exchange for you.
-If you are suffering abuse, don't wait to report it thinking it will get better, or that it's not that bad.
+If you are in a similar situation, please arrange for a neutral drop off and pick up point at a public place, maybe even ask for a friend or relative to do the exchange for you.
+If you suffer abuse, don't wait to report it thinking it will get better or that it's not that bad.
 It can escalate gradually -or in an instant.

 In An Instant: I liked it, and I am now planning to watch online those episodes I missed.
 First, a grizzly bear attack when a father and daughter are hiking through a national park.
 I saw the bear roaring with his giant teeth showing.
-Thrills of anticipation.
-It is going to be terrifying, I bet.
+Thrills of anticipation; terrifying, I bet.